colinBranca/computer-graphics/Homework2/readme.txt

 We iterate over all vertices and for each vertex and the three adjacent to it, we add the indices of its coordinates to the vector.

 ## 4 - Bonus
+To do the water animation, we simply changed the height equation in grid_vshader.
+We added a phase (here: 2.2) in the sin equation which depends on the time.
+>
+> height = sin(((uv.x + uv.y) + 2.2f) * time) * 0.1f
+>
+With this phase that changes every time, we obtain, when iterated on all vertices, a moving wave.